MarkDYabut/my-website/src/content/lifestyle/lp5-be-better-than-yesterday.md

 ## Continuous improvement

-> "Continuous improvement is a dedication to making small changes and improvements every day, with the expectation that those small improvements will add up to something significant."
+> "Continuous improvement is a dedication to making small changes and improvements every day, with the expectation that those small improvements will add up to something significant. - James Clear"

-- James Clear

 The idea is to be consistent, view it as a long term investment; you will reap the benefits in the long term, not the short term.
 The problem is we live in a state of society where everyone has very little patience; a result of instant feedback.
 We now live in a world where we are spoiled, we expect things to happen right away.